 Park Rules and the Yellowstone Wild Code of Ethics

 As a licensed Commercial Use Permit holder with Yellowstone National Park, we must follow all park rules and regulations.
 Additionally, as life-long proponents of wildlife and wild places, we will also follow our own ethical wildlife viewing practices.
-We will take this opportunity to teach you about how we can have the very best viewing and photography opportunities possible without having negative impacts on wildlife by respecting the animals’ space and movements as they go about their lives.
+We will take this opportunity to teach you about how we can have the very best backcountry experience while leaving as little impact as possible.

 - Keep at least 25 yards from all wildlife